etiennec78/Home-Automation/sensors.md

   <summary>Combining these sensors 🔗</summary>

   If some people drive several cars, combine their sensors so there is only one per person

+  You can also improve the reliability and reactivity of some sensors by combining them (e.g.: bluetooth connects first, but Android Auto is plugged and more stable)

   #### Setup 🛠️